roberthowton/academic-kickstart/content/course-hylomorphism/_index.md

 - **Undergraduate students** will be expected to write **two passage commentaries** of roughly 7 pages each.
 The commentaries are designed to stimulate in-depth historical and philosophical engagement with one of the major passages discussed in class and the relevant secondary literature.
 Undergraduates who earn an A- or higher on their first commentary can petition to write a roughly 7 page **term paper** (Term Paper 2 style; see below) in lieu of a second commentary.

-- **Graduate students** will be expected to write three roughly 7 page **term papers**, each addressing a substantive interpretive issue concerning Aristotle's metaphysics, natural science, and/or related philosophical issues.
+- **Graduate students** will be expected to write three 5--7 page **term papers**, each addressing a substantive interpretive issue concerning Aristotle's metaphysics, natural science, and/or related philosophical issues.
 These papers are intended to be exercises in advanced philosophical writing, so students will be responsible for submitting substantial **outlines** and **preliminary drafts**, on which I will provide comments aimed at helping the student compose a well-written and cogently argued **final draft**.
 Additionally, students will be given progressively greater discretion over the subject of their papers over the course of the term:
   - **Term Paper 1** topics will be chosen from a list of prompts given by me.
   - **Term Paper 2** topics may _either_ be chosen from a list of prompts given by me _or_ proposed by the student in consultation with me.
   - **Term Paper 3** topics _must_ be proposed by the student in consultation with me.